johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ## A new publishing philosophy ##

-*Maize Plant Discipleship* has been formulated and published to meet these kind of contextual needs, with a missional—rather than commercial—philosophy: to practically foster and facilitate a widespread adoption of Christian discipleship praxis, led by African leaders and learners.
+*Maize Plant Discipleship* has been formulated and published to meet these kind of contextual needs, with a missional — rather than commercial — philosophy: to practically foster and facilitate a widespread adoption of Christian discipleship praxis, led by African leaders and learners.

 Accordingly, MPD resources are being licenced for reproduction under the terms of a *Creative Commons* licence.
 This allow MPD resources to be reproduced, re-published (e.g. translated) and re-distributed within a particular context, without breaching copyright—providing any reproduction identifies the original author (and translators) *and* retains the licence as an integral element of the republication.